meta-word/jgrandson/README.md

 }
 ```
 ## Contributing
 Pull requests and other contributions are always welcome!
-License: MIT.
+License: [MIT](https://github.com/wbudd/jgrandson/blob/master/LICENSE).

 ## Email me
-Feel free to send me an email at the address below, especially if you might be interested in offering me employment or contractual work.
+Feel free to send me email at the address below, *especially* if you might be interested in offering me employment or contractual work.
 Based in Osaka, Japan; but also happy to work remotely.

            _               _               _     _
           | |             | |             | |   | |